sawyerhunt12/supermarket_sales/README.md

 ## How to Reproduce the Analysis

-Import the dataset into a relational database or SQL tool of your choice.
+Import the supermarket_sales.csv file located in this repository into a relational database or SQL tool of your choice.

 Use the provided SQL queries to analyze the data.